 Congratulations – you are officially done with sanding portion of this project!

 Now is the fun part – applying the gel stain!
-I used Minwax Gel Stain in Hickory.
-Walnut is also really pretty.
+I used General Finishes Gel Stain in Hickory.
+Walnut also works.
 Now brush on the gel stain in the same direction.
 Your goal at this point is to cover every bit of the top with a good coat of gel stain.
 It doesn’t dry very fast so you have a few minutes to work with it.

-Now that the top is covered in gel stain, apply long even strokes in the same direction.
+Now that the top is covered in gel stain, wipe some of the excess gel stain OFF your brush with paper towels and apply long even strokes in the same direction.
 You cannot screw this part up!

 If you want your stain darker, add some more gel stain.
 The key is to work in the same direction to resemble wood grain.
 This is actually the same process many high-end furniture retailers use because different cuts of hardwood can have different shades.
 Therefore, to have continuity in their final product, a gel-stain is used.